-There is so much inspirational stuff floating around the net that I’ve been feeling rather left out, my writing limited to random musings on air travel and this blog gathering digital dust in some corner of the internet.
-So I’m jumping onto the motivational bandwagon with some thoughts that could potentially make you insanely happy.
-Now you may be concerned, rightfully so, that I am not a philosopher, psychologist or spiritual leader qualified to dole out such wisdom.
+With so much inspirational stuff floating around the net, I’ve decided to also jump on the motivational bandwagon with some thoughts that could potentially make you insanely happy.
+Now you may be concerned, rightfully so, that I’m not a philosopher, psychologist or spiritual leader qualified to dole out such wisdom.
 To be honest I am not very blissful myself and have even been recommended a Botox doctor for those darned frown lines.
 But I have two things going for me that the bearded gurus and toga-adorned statues may not – first hand experience with the seesaw in reality’s playground and the clarity that comes from imbibing a few chilled beers in quick succession.
 So here are some pearls of introspection that just might help you swing at life’s next curve ball with a wide smile.

 1. Accept that people react like pre-programmed computers